-Based on its COVID-19 inspections and related research, the Division believes that all counties already require face coverings and social distancing of at least six feet when it is possible to do so, and that state entities are following these requirements both under local requirements and in accordance with CDPH guidance and the Blueprint for a Safer Economy.
+Based on its COVID-19 inspections and related research, the Board believes that all counties currently require face coverings and social distancing of at least six feet when it is feasible to do so, and that state entities are following these requirements both under local requirements and in accordance with CDPH guidance.
+It is likely that CDPH and local health department rules will change, however, on or after June 15, 2021, to accommodate the fact that a growing number of Californians are vaccinated for COVID-19.
+The proposed regulation has exceptions to the face coverings requirement for vaccinated employees without COVID-19 symptoms working outside and for employees in rooms in which all persons are fully vaccinated.
+It is unknown how many employees will fall within these exceptions, but the numbers will increase with time.